-Bring completed, signed waiver form to the Student Services Center, or the Advising Office.
-Once it has been entered, you will be able to go into Banweb and enroll in your Enterprise.
+Email the completed, signed approval/waiver form to the Student Services Center, at firstname.lastname@example.org, or bring to the Registrar’s Office.
+Once the Approval has been entered, you will be able to go into Banweb and register in your Enterprise.

 Meet with your Academic Advisor if you are uncertain which course number to register in for project work, to stay on track with your graduation semester.

 Once you get to your senior year, registering in ENT 4950 requires a different process.
 To register in ENT4950, go here: ENT4950 Registration for instructions.
 You will start by completing Part A, which is an online form under the tab: Enterprise Student Resources (click forms).

 For ABET accreditation standards, join an Enterprise that will provide you with an appropriate project work and responsibilities to meet design standards throughout ENT4950 and ENT4960: